EXAMINATION RULES

 Be on time and bring ID

-Be at the location well ahead of time.
-Being late gives you less time to complete the exam, and it is also distracting to the other students.
-Examinations begin at the stated time, and the hall is opened no more than 30 minutes before.
+In order for the examination to begin at the scheduled time and for you to have the full duration of the exam available, it is important that you arrive well in advance.
+You must be present in the examination hall at least 15 minutes before the start of the exam; after this, the doors will be closed.
+Examinations begin at the exact scheduled time, and the examination hall opens no earlier than 30 minutes beforehand.
 The invigilator will check your name off the sign-up sheet and assign you a seat.
-You will need a valid photo ID to be checked in and to submit your exam.
+You will need a valid, physical photo ID to be checked in and to submit your exam.
+Digital forms of identification are not accepted.
 Bring your ID to your seat.
 You must follow the instructions given by the invigilator during the exam.

 Late arrival